-- ACADEMIC EXCELLENCE: The Master of Arts in Teaching seeks to provide experiences that will enable the teacher candidates to: - a.
-Develop an enhanced knowledge base of educational strategies, curriculum development, and instructional management skills needed in the secondary schools. - b.
-Acquire further knowledge about the growth and development of adolescent youth and how they learn. - c.
-Acquire additional skills and knowledge of educational technology and its uses in the classroom. - d.
-Evaluate subject matter content knowledge and develop greater critical thinking skills and creative inquiry processes. - e.
-Acquire knowledge about philosophical and psychological principles of education. - PROFESSIONAL KNOWLEDGE: The Master of Arts in Teaching seeks to provide experiences that will enable the teacher candidates to: - a.
+- ACADEMIC EXCELLENCE: The Master of Arts in Teaching program seeks to provide experiences that will enable the teacher candidates to: - i.
+Develop an enhanced knowledge base of educational strategies, curriculum development, and instructional management skills needed in the elementary and secondary schools. - j.
+Acquire further knowledge about the growth and development of children and adolescent youth and how they learn. - k.
+Acquire additional skills and knowledge of educational technology and its uses in the classroom. - 1.
+Evaluate subject matter content knowledge and develop greater critical thinking skills and creative inquiry processes. - m.
+Acquire knowledge about philosophical and psychological principles of education. - PROFESSIONAL KNOWLEDGE: The Master of Arts in Teaching program seeks to provide experiences that will enable the teacher candidates to: - a.
 Synthesize best teaching and curriculum practices through collaborative problem solving. - b.
-Evaluate instructional strategies and build a variety of teaching modules that will improve instruction within the classroom and school. - C. Use professional materials, organizations, and current research to expand their knowledge about innovations and trends in education to improve instruction in the school. - d.
-Design and implement research studies that observe, record, and evaluate students' behavior in
+Evaluate instructional strategies and build a variety of teaching modules that will improve learning within the classroom and school. - c.
+Use professional materials, organizations, and current research to expand their knowledge about innovations and trends in education to improve instruction in the school.

-- order to plan appropriate instructional programs and improve learning environments. - e.
-Acquire greater knowledge as to appropriate research methodology and analysis of current trends in education and its implication for today's schools. - f.
+- d.
+Design and implement research studies that observe, record, and evaluate students' behavior in order to plan appropriate instructional programs and improve learning environments. - e.
+Acquire greater knowledge as to appropriate research methodology and analysis of current trends in education and the implication for today's schools. - f.
 Demonstrate an understanding and use of a variety of instructional strategies to encourage students' development of critical thinking, problem-solving, and performance skills. - g.
-Develop the ability to evaluate instructional management plans in terms of effectiveness in meeting a school's goals and objectives. - LEADERSHIP OPPORTUNITIES: The Master of Arts in Teaching seeks to provide experiences that will enable the teacher candidates to: - a.
-Develop leadership skills to enhance instruction in the classroom, to communicate with parents, administrators, and the school community. - b.
+Develop the ability to evaluate instructional management plans in terms of effectiveness in meeting a school's goals and objectives. - LEADERSHIP OPPORTUNITIES: The Master of Arts in Teaching program seeks to provide experiences that will enable the teacher candidates to: - a.
+Develop leadership skills to enhance instruction in the classroom and to communicate with parents, administrators, and the school community. - b.
 Use and conduct research to improve instruction and assessment. - c.
-Promote cooperative exchanges within the classroom, among faculty, and with parents to provide greater opportunities in the curriculum and instruction in the school. - CHARACTER DEVELOPMENT: The Master of Arts in Teaching seeks to provide experiences that will enable the teacher candidates to: - a.
-Integrate the Christian world view in their involvement with students, parents, coworkers, and the community. - b.
-Demonstrate integrity in their research and implementation of programs to improve instruction. - c.
+Promote cooperative exchanges within the classroom, among faculty, and with parents to provide greater opportunities in the curriculum and instruction in the school. - CHARACTER DEVELOPMENT: The Master of Arts in Teaching program seeks to provide experiences that will enable the teacher candidates to: - a.
+Integrate the Christian world view in involvement with students, parents, coworkers, and the community. - b.
+Demonstrate integrity in research and implementation of programs to improve instruction. - c.
 Analyze and develop models of service to schools and communities.

-Master of Arts in Teaching Curriculum
+Master of Arts in Teaching - Elementary Concentration (Grades 4 - 8)